HaveF/You-Dont-Know-JS/scope & closures/ch1.md

 Now, if a variable is found for an RHS look-up, but you try to do something with its value that is impossible, such as trying to execute-as-function a non-function value, or reference a property on a `null` or `undefined` value, then *Engine* throws a different kind of error, called a `TypeError`.

 `ReferenceError` is *Scope* resolution-failure related, whereas `TypeError` implies that *Scope* resolution was successful, but that there was an illegal/impossible action attempted against the result.

+>In strict mode, LHS failure will get `ReferenceError`, in normal mode, LHS will create a variable when it cannot find the name in the scope.

+>RHS failure will lead to `ReferenceError`; if RHS look-up succeed, but the developer use the wrong method or property, `TypeError` occurs.

 ## Review (TL;DR)